• Skip to main content

 Registration of Residency in Norway

-Anybody moving to Norway has to register an address with the Population register (Folkeregisteret).
+Anybody moving to Norway has to register an address with the Population Register (Folkeregisteret).
 You should do it as quickly as possible since the registration starts the process of getting a national ID number (personnummer).
 The police will handle this.

 Without this number, you do not exist in Norway – you won’t be able to do anything beyond tourist activities.
 Once you have it, though, administration becomes super easy.
 You use it for everything from opening a bank account to choosing a family doctor or registering your own business.
 And, you’ll use it for declaring your taxes, of course.